elenderg/PAL-1000/instruções de compilação.md

 `Fill bytes with the null byte starting at the field term's whereabouts for the field term's magnitude.`

-`189.
-These are just another three general-purpose helpers we need:`
+189. These are just another three general-purpose helpers we need:

 `To find a routine given a string and another string and a third string and a fourth string:`